sirnino/docker-installer/README.md

 ### Prerequisites

-The only prerequisite to use the shell script is to run it on a Linux Ubuntu machine.
+In order to use the shell script it's necessary to have GIT installed on a Linux Ubuntu machine.

 ### Installing